Feb 26, 2021 By Gary Kushner Category: Special Needs,

 There's so much more to JNF than trees

 As we celebrate Jewish Disabilities Awareness, Acceptance and Inclusion Month (JDAAIM), I have reflected on my involvement with Jewish National Fund-USA and especially JNF-USA’s commitment to enhancing the lives of all Israelis, including those living with disabilities.
 My wife, Gail, and I were introduced to JNF-USA about ten years ago.
-Until then, all we identified with JNF-USA was the blue pushke in which our families collected spare change to help support Israel and the trees that we would purchase to commemorate a special occasion or plant in memory of a dear friend or family member.
+Until then, all we identified with JNF-USA was the blue pushke in which our families collected spare change to help support Israel and the trees that we would purchase to commemorate a special occasion or plant a tree in Israel in memory of a dear friend or family member.
 But then, we visited Israel on JNF-USA’s first Culinary & Wine Mission and got a glimpse of JNF-USA’s broad scope of initiatives.
 It was then that I knew my commitment of time and money to JNF-USA would make a difference of which I could be both proud and humbled.

 As soon as we returned home from the mission, I became active in several JNF-USA programs.
 But when I met Major General Doron Almog and his lovely bride, Didi, my focus turned to disabilities.
 I had the pleasure of taking Doron and Didi to lunch when they visited Washington, DC with Prime Minister Netanyahu’s entourage.
 I immediately sensed a bond with them; we are about the same age, share the same values, and cherish family.
 Doron told me about Aleh Negev (now ADI Negev-Nahalat Eran) and I was emotionally moved.